Heidegger as Silenced Interlocutor

 Synthetic Claims

-The synthetic interpretive layer (wiki/claims.md) articulates two supported claims for which this page is a Wiki home or coordinate.
+The synthetic interpretive layer (wiki/claims.md) articulates one supported claim for which this page is a Wiki home — claims#mp-heidegger-reception-archivally-thin — and is coordinate to a further supported claim, claims#indirect-ontology-blondel-not-heidegger (homed at indirect-ontology).
 Supported claims may be cited from concept pages without provisional framing per CLAUDE.md §Claims Register Format.

 - supported claim, see claims#mp-heidegger-reception-archivally-thin (supported, 2026-05-05) — cardinal claim authorizing this page.
 MP's reading of Heidegger was archivally thin: bare paraphrases, sparse underlining, no annotations; 80% of references in 1958–61; 1959 course "transparent"; 1953–57 silence on the Lettre.
 The "Heideggerian turn" reading projects backwards from late stylistic resonances.